-The Town Center or City Center was, prior to the preparation of the Town Center Plan, described in the Comprehensive Plan as the City's "major commercial district".
+The Town Center or City Center was, prior to the preparation of the Town Center Plan, described in the Comprehensive Plan as the City's -is intended to be the "major commercial district".
 Through the extensive community process to create the Town Center Plan, the vision has been broadened be a mixed use heart of the City.
 Please see the Town Center section below.
+It should be anchored by a few major department stores and a grocery store.
+It should be interspersed with smaller shops, offering a wide variety of merchandise for comparative shopping.
+In addition to retail shops, complementary uses such as offices, theaters, restaurants, and civic activities should be provided.
+As defined by Metro, the Town Center area is expected to have a fairly high population density, and compact development with good quality transit service.